CloudSnob/Omni-Store-Documentation/docs/src/cartProducts.md

 }
 ```

-> if Prod in cart already The above command returns JSON structured like this
+> Where a product already exists in the cart, and the cart product is increased/decreased in quantity the above command returns a JSON structured like this

 ```json
 {